Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 # Special Thanks

-1. Thanks for MegaCrit, the makes from SlayTheSpire, because the game is awesome :D
+1. Thanks for MegaCrit, the makes from SlayTheSpire, because the game is awesome and they are cool with mods of their game :D

 # Art Assets